Rainey Bethea: Execution

 While the crime was infamous locally, it came to nationwide attention because the sheriff of Daviess County was a woman.
-Florence Shoemaker Thompson had become sheriff on April 13, 1936, after her husband, sheriff Everett Thompson, unexpectedly died of pneumonia on April 10.
-Shoemaker became sheriff through widow's succession, and as sheriff of the county, she was tasked with hanging Bethea.
+Florence Shoemaker Thompson had become sheriff on April 13, 1936, after her husband Everett Thompson unexpectedly died of pneumonia on April 10.
+Florence Thompson became sheriff through widow's succession, and as sheriff of the county, she was tasked with hanging Bethea.

 Arthur L. Hash, a former Louisville police officer, offered his services free of charge to perform the execution.
 Thompson accepted this offer.
 He asked that she not make his name public.
 Hash arrived at the site intoxicated wearing a white suit and a white Panama hat.
 At this time, no one but he and Thompson knew that he would pull the trigger.

 On August 6, the Governor of Kentucky, Albert Chandler, signed Bethea's execution warrant and set the execution for sunrise on August 14.
 Thompson requested the governor to issue a revised death warrant because the original warrant specified that the hanging would take place in the courthouse yard where the county had recently planted, at significant cost, new shrubs and flowers.
 Chandler was out-of-state, so Lieutenant Governor of Kentucky Keen Johnson, as acting governor, signed a second death warrant moving the location of the hanging from the courthouse yard to an empty lot near the county garage.

 Rainey Bethea's last meal consisted of fried chicken, pork chops, mashed potatoes, pickled cucumbers, cornbread, lemon pie, and ice cream, which he ate at 4:00 p.m. on August 13 in Louisville.
 At about 1:00 a.m., Daviess County deputy sheriffs transported Bethea from Louisville to Owensboro.
 At the Daviess County Jail, professional hangman Phil Hanna of Epworth, Illinois, visited Bethea and instructed him to stand on the X that would be marked on the trapdoor.